 - Day Services

-Access to most of these services can be sought through referral by your GP.
-This referral can lead to either a psychiatric assessment or a social work assessment.
+Access to most of these services is by a referral from your GP.
+This may involve either a psychiatric assessment or a social work assessment.

-All services are provided by Social Work, NHS Borders and other voluntary organisations.
-Some of which are listed:
+Community mental health services are provided by Social Work, NHS Borders and other voluntary organisations, including:

 - Independent advocacy